itsmestefanjay/subtraction-game/README.md

 ## Subtraction Game

 This game is a variant of the Nim game.
 Each player is allowed to draw up to 3 sticks from a single stack of sticks.
 The player who draws the last stick loses.
+This repostory also tries to implement a _clean architecture_ approach.

 ### Prerequisites
 - JDK 17+